albertkjoller/plant-disease-mlops/README.md

 Course project for 02476 MLOps

+1. **Overall goal of the project:** The goal of this project is to use the PyTorch Image Models [(TIMM)](https://github.com/rwightman/pytorch-image-models) framework for classification of 38 plant diseases on the [PlantVillage](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) dataset - while complying with the MLOps tools and practices provided in the [course](https://skaftenicki.github.io/dtu_mlops/).

+2. **What framework are you going to use (PyTorch Image Models, Transformer, Pytorch-Geometrics):** This framework used throughout project will be the PyTorch Image Models [(TIMM)](https://github.com/rwightman/pytorch-image-models) framework.

+3. **How do you intend to include the framework into your project:** As the intention of this project is to get acquainted with the MLOps tools provided in the course - and not to develop an all-new AI-model - the framework is used in order to get access to a pretrained ResNet model, that will be used for the classification task at hand.

+4. **What data are you going to run on (initially, may change):** The colorised images of the [PlantVillage](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset) Kaggle-dataset, will be used throughout the project.
+The dataset consists of 54,305 images of healthy and diseased plant-leaves, each labeled with a plant- and disease-identifier.
+The dataset includes 38 different diseases, of 14 different plant-types.
+The task is translated to a 38-class classification problem, that identifies the disease, and thereby the plant-type of a given plant-leaf.

+5. **What deep learning models do you expect to use:** The project utilizes a pretrained ResNet50 model - first introduced in the original ResNet [paper](https://arxiv.org/abs/1512.03385) (2015).
+The [code](https://github.com/rwightman/pytorch-image-models/blob/main/timm/models/resnet.py) for the model is available through the TIMM-repository.

 ## Setup

 Create a virtual environment (with Python 3.10).
 A pre-defined environment running with CUDA 11.6 can be created like: